Easy and customizable garlic butter sauce for steak, seafood, pasta, chicken and even grilled veggies. Tried and true classic recipe.

 Pizza crust and breadsticks.
 A great dipping sauce for delicious carbohydrates like freshly baked flat breads, bread rolls, pizza crust and breadsticks.

 Garlic butter mashed potatoes.
 You can use this sauce to amplify the flavors in mashed potatoes.
-Add it to taste, along with a bit of heavy cream for a truly luxuriosu side dish.
+Add it to taste, along with a bit of heavy cream for a truly luxurious side dish.

-How to Store Garlic Butter Sauce and Reheat It
+How to Store Butter Garlic Sauce for Steak and Reheat It

 You Might Enjoy